kevypark/greenfield-api-reviews/README.md

 # System Design: Greenfield API

-The goal of this project is to replace an existing API with a back end system that can support the full data set for the project and can scale to meet the demands of production traffic.
+The goal of this project is to replace an existing API with a back end system that can support the full data set for the project and can scale to meet the demands of production level traffic.

 ## Built With